maattss/tutorials-dat200/README.md

-# tutorials-dat200
+# Tutorials DAT200
-My solutions for data structures and algorithms tutorials
+My solutions for tutorials in the data structures and algorithms course

 Note: Most code comments are written in norwegian